No, ISyE does not allow double Master degrees.

 ISyE personnel cannot grant permits for non-ISyE courses; each Georgia Tech School controls permits and waitlists for its courses.
 Please see the Departmental Contact list from the Registrar's Registration website: https://registrar.gatech.edu/registration/permits-and-overloads.

-See the ISyE Graduate Student Handbook (pg.
-8) for the process regarding Special Problems and Research Courses. https://www.isye.gatech.edu/sites/default/files/documents/graduate/graduate-handbook.pdf
+See the ISyE Graduate Student Handbook for the process regarding Special Problems and Research Courses. https://www.isye.gatech.edu/sites/default/files/documents/graduate/graduate-handbook.pdf

 Note: Registration for ISyE 8900 and 8901 is by permit only.
 Students must submit a request form no later than Wednesday of the final week of course registration. https://forms.isye.gatech.edu/

-Permit requests are approved first by the faculty advisor/instructor, and second by the Associate Chair for
+Permit requests are approved first by the faculty advisor/instructor, and second by the Director.
+Once the request is approved by both parties, a permit will be issued.

 Students who seek the change degree programs will not be considered or granted admission into the new program before they have completed at least one full semester at Georgia Tech.
 Students seeking to change primary or secondary degree programs must submit an application to the ISyE Graduate Programs Manager at least four (4) weeks prior to the semester for which the change is sought.